 Limited Liability Under Bonds.
 The Bonds do not constitute a debt or liability of the State or any political subdivision thereof, but instead are limited obligations of IBank and the Board that are payable solely from the funds provided therefor by the Board from the Pledged Assets.
-Neither the State, IBank nor the Board shall be obligated to pay the principal of, or interest on, the Bonds, except from the funds provided therefor under the Master Payment and Pledge Agreement and this Master Trust Indenture, and neither the faith and credit nor the taxing power of the State, IBank, the Board or of any political subdivision thereof is pledged to the payment of the principal of, or interest on, the Bonds.
+Neither the State, IBank nor the Board shall be obligated to pay the principal of, or interest on, the Bonds, except from the funds provided therefor by the Board under the Master Payment and Pledge Agreement and this Master Trust Indenture, and neither the faith and credit nor the taxing power of the State, IBank, the Board or of any political subdivision thereof is pledged to the payment of the principal of, or interest on, the Bonds.
 The issuance of the Bonds shall not directly, indirectly or contingently obligate the State or any political subdivision thereof to levy or to pledge any form of taxation.
 Neither IBank nor the Board has any taxing power.

 REDEMPTION OF BONDS